Nick Senzel Player Props: Reds vs. Rays

 - Senzel hit .231 with 13 doubles, five home runs and 30 walks.

-- He homered in five games a year ago (out of 110 opportunities, 4.5%), leaving the ballpark in 1.2% of his trips to the plate.
+- He hit a home run in 4.5% of his games last season (110 in all), leaving the ballpark in 1.2% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.